 Q: Why did you choose to study at the Melbourne Graduate School of Education?

 As a sibling of an autistic child and a medical professional, I noticed that there are not many resources for children with learning difficulties in Taiwan.
 Students with literacy disorders, for example, do not have as much awareness as children with developmental language problems.
-In the training of our occupation, speech-language therapists have less information of specific learning difficulties for school-aged children.
-I wanted to be the bridge to mend the gap between rehabilitation and education and change the environment of special education in my country.
+In the training of our occupation, speech-language therapists have less information about specific learning difficulties for school-aged children.
+I wanted to bridge the gap between rehabilitation and education and change the environment of special education in my country.

 Q: Are you enjoying studying at the Melbourne Graduate School of Education?

 Yes!
-I love studying in MGSE not for the high reputation but also strong academic and practical backgrounds of staffs.
+I love studying in MGSE, not only for the high reputation but also strong academic and practical backgrounds of staff.
 Even though I enrolled just before the pandemic, the lecturers of my subjects all modified the teaching plans and tried their best to maximise our learning participation during online meetings.

 Q: What’s the most valuable/rewarding aspect of your program?

-Having a mentor giving weekly catch up is the most rewarding thing to me last semester.
+Having a mentor giving weekly catch-ups was the most rewarding thing to me last semester.
 The subject ‘minor project’ provides each student with a mentor to give suggestions and guidance.
 As a postgraduate student, doing a literature review is draining, and sometimes I lost my direction in those extensive readings.
 A supportive mentor is a precious resource for me.

 Q: How do you hope your course will help your career progression?

-After getting a master degree of learning intervention, I could be a pioneer of literacy and numeracy difficulties in our education.
+After getting a masters degree in learning intervention, I could be a pioneer of literacy and numeracy difficulties in our education.
 Through the fusion of education and medicine expertise, I would be more capable of dealing with children with learning difficulties.

 Q: What do you hope is the next step in your life/career?

-Going back to my country and devote more to my professional!
-Try to help as many children who have been struggling with academic as I can.
+Going back to my country and devoting more to my profession!
+Trying to help as many children who have been struggling academically as I can.